JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Clearing tokens at the start of the marine turn

 At the start of the marine players' turn, all tokens of type overwatch, jam, guard and flame are removed from the board.
+Note that removing flame tokens changes lines of sight, which may result in involuntary blip conversions.
+See the section below on involuntary conversions for details.

+## Die Rolling

+Sometimes the rules call six sided dice to be rolled.
+This Game module performs these rolls for all players.
+A small number dice of dice may need to be rolled at a time.
+The desults of dice rolls are communicated to the user via the Game UI's text log display capability.
+When a set of dice are rolled together, the results should be sorted and presented in descending order.
+The random number seed should be established when a new game is started, and stored in the mission file when the game is saved to ensure a deterministic continuity in the sequence of rolls.

 ## Activation